liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

-We pull out the status from the DDL record and return a value indicating "Yes" to continue fixing the the ticket issue or "No" to transition to the workflow's end state.
+We pull out the status from the DDL record and return a value indicating "Yes" to continue fixing the ticket issue or "No" to transition to the workflow's end state.

 Lastly, add required imports, such as